pycon-mentored-sprints/community-handbook/docs/participants/02-asking-questions.md

 SyntaxError: invalid syntax
 ```

-The reason this may happen is that Python allows for implicit line continuation and will only notice the error when the expression does not continue as expected on the next line.
-So, it's always a good idea to also check the line before the one mentioned in the traceback!
+This may happen because Python allows for implicit line continuation and will only notice the error when the expression does not continue as expected on the following line.
+So, it's always a good idea to check the line before the one mentioned in the traceback!

 ### More resources on exceptions